 Economic Development Loans, Forgivable Loans, and Grants

-The City of Iowa City has three economic development funds to provide direct financial assistance for economic development activities and business development projects.
-The amount of funding available for any one project will depend upon the characteristics of that project and the financial need of the project.
+The City of Iowa City has access to a limited pool of funds to provide direct financial assistance for economic development activities and business development projects.
+The amount and type of funding available for any one project will depend upon the characteristics of that project and the financial need of the project.
 All projects requesting funding will be evaluated based upon the City of Iowa City Financial Assistance Eligibility Guidelines.

-The purpose of the MicroLoan Program is to provide low to moderate income persons with access to affordable loans (up to $5,000) to start or expand a business in Iowa City.
+The purpose of the MicroLoan Program is to provide low to moderate income persons with access to affordable loans to start or expand a business in Iowa City.

 Council Economic Development Fund

 This fund is used to provide loans, forgivable loans, and grants to business development projects and programs which diversify and increase the property tax base by encouraging the retention and expansion of existing industry and attracting industries that have growth potential and are compatible with existing industries.

 This fund can be used to provide loans, forgivable loans, and grants to business development projects that benefit low and moderate income persons through the creation and retention of jobs.
 All projects must meet the federal eligibility guidelines and requirements of the Community Development Block Grant Program.

 Property Tax Relief and Assistance for Business Development